CFGpp-diffusion/CFGpp/README.md

 conda env create -f environment.yaml
 ```

-For reproducability, using the same package version is neccessary since some dependencies lead to significant differences (for instance, diffusers).
+For reproducibility, using the same package version is necessary since some dependencies lead to significant differences (for instance, diffusers).
 Nonetheless, improvement induced by CFG++ will be observed regardless the dependency.

-If you run one of below examples, diffusers will automatically download checkpoints for SDv1.5 or SDXL.
+If you run one of the below examples, diffusers will automatically download checkpoints for SDv1.5 or SDXL.

 ## Examples